jumanjiman/docker-eiffelstudio/README.md

 `docker run -i -t -v /tmp:/tmp jumanjiman/eiffelstudio`

+## Cleanup

+To throw away this container, run:

+    docker rmi jumanjiman/eiffelstudio

+To throw away cached copies of containers you no longer use:

+    docker rm $(docker ps -a -q)

 ## To-do

 Extend the Dockerfile to create an Ubuntu image based on instructions